johnazariah/johnazariah.github.io/_posts/2024-12-15-the-parseltongue-chronicles-decorators.md

     def compute_embeddings(self, blog_post: BlogPost):
         title_vector = self.vectorize(blog_post.title)
         summary_vector = self.vectorize(blog_post.summary)
-        topic_vectors = [self.vectorize(topic) for topic in blog_post.topics]
-        # body_vector = ...this is more complex, let's deal with this later...
 ```

 ### Challenges with This Approach
-This may look clean and reasonable to the casual observer, and indeed, most code I have seen here looks like this, but this is actually problematic because you can't test the compute_embeddings function without some mocking.
+This may look clean and reasonable to the casual observer, and indeed, most code I have seen here looks like this, but this is actually problematic because you can't test the `compute_embeddings` function without some mocking.

 Furthermore, imagine how this code evolves over time—the class with the source information may have dozens of fields.
 For each field to be indexed, we would need a corresponding field to store the embedding vector, and the embedding computation would need to be kept up to date.
 A simple change like adding a new indexable property would involve changes in three classes.
 Throw in cut-and-paste technology, and you might very quickly land up overwriting the wrong vector.